nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-bot.md

 1. Clone the [dialogflow-reference-connection repository](https://github.com/nexmo-community/dialogflow-reference-connection) from GitHub and change the directory
    `git clone https://github.com/nexmo-community/dialogflow-reference-connection && cd dialogflow-reference-connection`
 2. Open the code in your favorite IDE or text editor
-3. Add the `.json` file just downloaded to the root of the project
+3. Add the `.json` file you downloaded to the root of the project
 4. Create a `.env` file from the `.env.example`
 5. Populate the environment variables:
    	 `GCLOUD_PROJECT_ID=<TheProjectIdFoundOnDialogflow>`